 - anyone exposed to human tissue, blood, body fluids or sewage

-If you work in any of these jobs, speak to your employer or doctor about vaccines you may need.
+If you work in any of these jobs, speak to your employer or doctor about recommended vaccines.

-Providers of Government-subsidised residential aged care services must offer their staff and volunteers a free flu vaccination every year.
+Providers of government-subsidised residential aged care services must offer their staff and volunteers a free influenza vaccination every year.